What is Prince Oleg famous for? The story of the prophetic Oleg, prince of Kievan Rus

 Prophetic Oleg - the legendary governor who managed to unite the Slavic tribes into Kievan Rus

-The legendary Prince Oleg can rightly be considered the founder of the ancient Russian state - a huge medieval power centered in Kyiv, the historical cradle of the modern Ukrainian people.
-His services to his descendants are indisputable, since Prince Oleg became the first sovereign of the Dnieper lands, whose existence is documented.
-Unlike the semi-mythical Kyi, Shchek, Khoryv and their sister Lybid, as well as the mysterious Askold and Dir, a lot is known about Prince (King) Oleg (Helga): from the dating of his reign to the essence of his reforms and the results of military campaigns.
+The legendary Prince Oleg can rightfully be considered the founder of the ancient Russian state - a huge medieval power centered in Kyiv, the historical cradle of the modern Ukrainian people.
+His services to his descendants are undeniable, since Prince Oleg became the first omnipotent ruler of the Dnieper lands, whose existence is documented.
+Unlike the semi-mythical Kyya, Shchek, Khoryv and their sister Lybid, as well as the mysterious Askold and Dir, a lot is known about Prince (King) Oleg (Helga): from the dating of his reign to the essence of the reforms he carried out and the results of military campaigns.
 Why is it worth remembering and honoring Prince Oleg?

 1. He created a powerful ancient Russian state, stretching from the shores of the Baltic to the Dnieper rapids.

-2. He managed to subdue the tribal unions of Polyans, Drevlyans and Northerners who lived on the territory of modern Ukraine, which gave him a powerful resource for further conquests.
+2. He managed to conquer the tribal unions of the Polyans, Drevlyans and Northerners who lived on the territory of modern Ukraine, which gave him a powerful resource for further conquests.

-3. He was able to defeat the mighty Khazar Khaganate, wresting the East Slavic lands from his dependence, which seriously undermined the strength of the steppe superpower.
-Kyiv, after Oleg, turned from a suburban town located on the westernmost outskirts of the Khozar Khaganate into the capital of a new Slavic state.
+3. He was able to defeat the mighty Khozar Kaganate, wresting the East Slavic lands from its dependence, which very seriously undermined the strength of the steppe superpower.
+Kyiv, after Oleg, turned from a marginal town located on the westernmost outskirts of the Khozar Kaganate into the capital of a new Slavic power.

 4. He managed to establish a certain order in all the lands under his control.
-Of course, it was based solely on the tribute collection system, but absolutely all state formations of the Middle Ages began with this.
+Of course, it was based solely on the system of collecting tribute, but absolutely all state formations of the Middle Ages began with this.

 5. He won the war with the most powerful enemy of that time - the Byzantine Empire.
-Oleg managed to make a successful campaign in her possessions, approached the gates of Constantinople, forced the emperor of the Romans to sign a trade agreement beneficial for Kyiv and then return unharmed along with the army.
+Oleg managed to make a successful campaign into her possessions, approached the gates of Constantinople, forced the Roman emperor to sign a trade agreement with him that was beneficial for Kyiv, and then return unharmed with his army.

 The main merits of Prince Oleg.

 Arrival in Kyiv.
-The Norman governor Oleg (Helg), like many of his countrymen, arrived in the Slavic lands from distant Scandinavia in search of fame and fortune.
-He joined the retinue of the mighty king Rurik (Rorkha), who ruled in vast possessions in the north of Rus'.
-After the death of Rurik in 879, Oleg, as the tutor of his three-year-old son Igor (Ingvar), became the prince of Novgorod.
+The Norman governor Oleg (Helg), like many of his fellow countrymen, arrived in the Slavic lands from distant Scandinavia in search of fame and wealth.
+He joined the squad of the mighty king Rurik (Rorkha), who ruled over vast domains in the north of Rus'.
+After the death of Rurik in 879, Oleg, as the teacher of his three-year-old son Igor (Ingvar), became the Prince of Novgorod.
 However, he soon became cramped within these limits, and, having gathered a large army of Normans, Slavs and Finns, Oleg went south.
 By 882, Smolensk and Lyubech submitted to him, and after them Kyiv.
-The local rulers Askold and Dir were treacherously killed by an alien from the north, pretending to be a merchant.
-The inhabitants of Kyiv, "... frightened by his atrocity and strong army, recognized him as their rightful sovereign."
-So Oleg subjugated the entire trade route "from the Varangians to the Greeks", and now not a single ship could sail along the Dnieper without paying tribute to the mighty Norman.
+An alien from the north treacherously killed the local rulers Askold and Dir, pretending to be a merchant.
+The residents of Kyiv, “...frightened by his atrocity and strong army, recognized him as their legitimate sovereign.”
+So Oleg subjugated the entire trade route “from the Varangians to the Greeks,” and now not a single ship could sail along the Dnieper without paying tribute to the mighty Norman.

-Establishment of a tribute collection system and victory over the Khazars.
-Oleg wished to stay in the south, declaring: "Let Kyiv be the fabric of Russian cities!"
-It was from there that he now made his campaigns, and tribute flowed there from the conquered peoples.
-Novgorod paid Kyiv in silver (300 hryvnia annually), the Drevlyans paid in black marten skins, the northerners and Radimichi gave one small coin from each plow.
-In addition to them, Oleg also subjugated the populous Slavic tribes of Dulebs, White Croats and Tivertsy living in Western Russian lands to his power.
-In his vigorous activity, the new ruler of Kiev affected the interests of the formidable ruler of the eastern steppes - the kagan of the Great Khazaria.
-Wars broke out between them repeatedly for the right to collect tribute from the northerners and Radimichi.
-Oleg was the last to say: “I am an enemy to them, but I have no enmity with you.
-Do not give to the Khazars, but pay me” and assigned them a completely symbolic amount of tax.
-After several clashes with the Khazars, Oleg discouraged uninvited guests from appearing in the Dnieper region.
+Establishment of a tribute system and victory over the Khazars.
+Oleg wished to stay in the south, proclaiming: “Let Kyiv be the matter of Russian cities!”
+It was from there that he now made his campaigns, and tribute from the conquered peoples flocked there.
+Novgorod paid Kyiv in silver (300 hryvnia annually), the Drevlyans - with black marten skins, the northerners and Radimichi gave one small coin from each plow.
+In addition to them, Oleg also subjugated to his power the populous Slavic tribes of the Dulebs, White Croats and Tiverts living in Western Russian lands.
+In his vigorous activity, the new Kiev ruler affected the interests of the formidable ruler of the eastern steppes - the Kagan of the Great Khazaria.
+Wars repeatedly broke out between them for the right to collect tribute from the northerners and Radimichi.
+Oleg said to the latter: “I am their enemy, but I have no enmity with you.
+Don’t give to the Khazars, but pay me,” and assigned them a completely symbolic amount of tax.
+After several military clashes with the Khazars, Oleg discouraged uninvited guests from appearing in the Dnieper region.
 Now most of the Eastern Slavs paid tribute to him and his Vikings.
-It is unlikely that this was a big relief for the local population.
+This was hardly a big relief for the local population.

-Campaigns to Byzantium.
-In 907, a huge army of Prince Oleg set off on a campaign against the capital of the Byzantine Empire, the city of Constantinople.
-2000 boats, each of which had 40 well-armed warriors, soon approached the Golden Horn Bay.
-The Greek emperor Leo the Philosopher could not organize any defense, he only ordered to block the harbor with a chain, leaving the Russians to ravage the city suburbs.
-The Kiev prince found an unusual way to come close to Constantinople: “And Oleg ordered his soldiers to make wheels and put ships on wheels.
-And when a favorable wind blew, they raised sails in the field and went to the city.
+Campaigns against Byzantium.
+In 907, the huge army of Prince Oleg set off on a campaign against the capital of the Byzantine Empire, the city of Constantinople.
+2000 longships, each with 40 well-armed warriors, soon approached the Golden Horn Bay.
+The Greek emperor Leo the Philosopher was unable to organize any defense; he only ordered the harbor to be blocked off with a chain, leaving the Russians to plunder the city suburbs.
+The Kiev prince found an unusual way to get close to Constantinople: “And Oleg ordered his soldiers to make wheels and put ships on wheels.
+And when a fair wind blew, they raised sails in the field and went to the city.”
 The frightened Byzantines were ready to pay off Oleg at any cost, who, as a sign of contempt for them, nailed his shield on the gates of Constantinople.
-The prince demanded that the emperor give him 12 hryvnias of silver for each warrior, and also established a separate fee, which was supposed to go to all the major cities of ancient Rus'.
+The prince demanded that the emperor give him 12 hryvnia in silver for each warrior, and also established a separate payment, which was supposed to go to all major cities of ancient Rus'.
 In addition, Oleg concluded a very profitable trade agreement with the Byzantine ruler, opening up wide commercial opportunities for Russian merchants in the numerous markets of Constantinople.

-The return of the prince to Kyiv was truly triumphant, the subjects were amazed at the amount of booty they brought and in admiration they called Oleg the Prophetic, that is, the clairvoyant or sorcerer.
+The prince's return to Kyiv was truly triumphant; his subjects were amazed at the size of the booty brought and in admiration they nicknamed Oleg the Prophetic, that is, a clairvoyant or a sorcerer.

 Brief biography of Prince Oleg.